alekkiq/python-crud-api/README.md

 # Python CRUD API

 ## Description
 A Python-based CRUD (Create, Read, Update, Delete) API built with Flask and PyPika.
 This API provides endpoints to interact with an SQL database, supporting various operations on different tables.
-The project includes features like API key authentication, CORS support, and environment-based configuration.
+The project includes features like support for multiple SQL DBMS's, CORS support and environment-based configuration.

 ## Features
 - Support for the most common SQL DBMS's: MySQL (uses the MariaDB-intended connector), PostgreSQL and SQLite
 - CRUD operations for database tables
 - API actions via the core four HTTP methods (GET, POST, PUT, DELETE)
-- API key and secret authentication
 - CORS support with configurable allowed origins
 - Protecting (hiding) certain tables from the API from non-allowed origins
 - Fast and easy environment-based configuration using a `.env` file.